abpframework/abp/docs/Getting-Started-Console-Application.md

 ``AbpApplicationFactory`` is used to create the application and load all modules taking ``AppModule`` as the startup module. ``Initialize()`` method starts the application.

-### Hellow World!
+### Hello World!

 The application above does nothing.
-Let's create a service that writes "Hello World!" to the console:
+Let's create a service does something:

 ````C#
 using System;